MicrosoftDocs/well-architected/well-architected/cost-optimization/consolidation.md

 Centralizing workload responsibilities involves using specialized services provided by expert centralized teams.
 The goal is to using existing teams to offload responsibility.
 It not only helps with cost optimization but also ensures expertise in specific functions.

-**Evaluate team skills.** Assess the current skill set of your team.
+- *Evaluate team skills*: Assess the current skill set of your team.
 Identify any skill gaps or areas where delegating tasks to a centralized team would bring about cost efficiency.

-**Find available opportunities.** Explore your organization for available services, such as security operation team.
+- *Find available opportunities*: Explore your organization for available services, such as security operation team.
 Ensure that the centralized teams can accommodate the added responsibilities without compromising on quality.

-**Consider change control.** Familiarize yourself with how the centralized team handles changes—from approval workflows and testing protocols to deployment strategies.
+- *Consider change control*: Familiarize yourself with how the centralized team handles changes—from approval workflows and testing protocols to deployment strategies.
 Recognize potential challenges that might arise from having less direct control over these functions.

-**Communicate and coordinate.** Ensure that all stakeholders are informed about upcoming changes, their effect, and any necessary actions they need to take.
+- *Communicate and coordinate*: Ensure that all stakeholders are informed about upcoming changes, their effect, and any necessary actions they need to take.
 Coordinate with different teams to avoid conflicts and ensure a smooth transition.
 Establish a mechanism for continuous feedback between teams.
 It helps in addressing concerns, improving collaboration, and refining processes over time.
 The  teams should familiarize themselves with each other's processes, tools, and expectations.
 Consider a phased transition or pilot period to ease the shift and identify potential challenges early.

-**Document and track changes.** Maintain detailed documentation of all approved changes, including their scope, implementation steps, and any associated risks or issues.
+- *Document and track changes*: Maintain detailed documentation of all approved changes, including their scope, implementation steps, and any associated risks or issues.
 Use a centralized system or change management tool to track and monitor the status of changes throughout their lifecycle.

 ## Azure facilitation